anbox-cloud/discourse-docs/ref/application-manifest.md

 <a name="services"></a>
 ## Services

-An Anbox Cloud instance launched from the installed application can expose `services` you want to make accessible from outside the instance.
+An instance launched from the installed application can expose `services` you want to make accessible from outside the instance.
 You must define the following properties for each service:

 Name           | Value type | Description
 ---------------|------------|-------------------------